BREVARD HISTORY: Ship That Inspired ‘The Love Boat’ Made Call On Port Canaveral 41 Years Ago

 By Space Coast Daily // December 14, 2020

 vessel was scrapped after a major fire in 1994

 BREVARD COUNTY • PORT CANAVERAL, FLORIDA – Port Canaveral is the second busiest cruise ports in the world with more than 4.5 million cruise passengers passing through during 2018.

 Way before becoming a major cruise port, the ocean liner Carla C paid Port Canaveral a visit in September 1979.

 The 20,469-gross ton vessel was a 599.7 feet long with a beam of 80.3 feet and originally launched as a French ocean liner named SS Flandre in 1952, sailing for the French Line.

-By comparison, Carnival Cruise Line’s Mardi Gras, which is currently under construction at the Meyer Turku shipyard in Turku, Finland, is a 180,000-gross-ton, 1,130-foot-long vessel with a 6,500-passenger capacity and is slated to homeport at Port Canaveral in 2020.
+By comparison, Carnival Cruise Line’s Mardi Gras, which is currently undergoing sea trials, is a 180,000-gross-ton, 1,130-foot-long vessel with a 6,500-passenger capacity and is slated to homeport at Port Canaveral in 2021.

 Costa bought the former SS Flandre in the late 1960s, renaming it the Carla C.